4 Connecting Data and Probability

 4.2 The role of design

-when we use probability to reason about data, we are assuming a connection between a mathematical model and a real process.
-The closer that connection is to random sampling or random assignment, the more trustworthy our conclusions will be.
+This book does not cover experimental design in detail, but in the Further Reading section we recommend several excellent introductions.
+For now, the key idea is this: when we use probability to reason about data, we are implicitly assuming a connection between a mathematical model and a real process.
+The stronger that connection, through careful design, random sampling, or random assignment, the more trustworthy our conclusions will be.
+Poor design, on the other hand, weakens this bridge and makes uncertainty far harder to interpret.

 4.3 Exercises